-This paper takes one step in the direction of HK, in the sense that we provide sufficient conditions under which model (\ref{eq:1.1}) can be identified and estimated without the necessity of matching each of the explanatory variables over time, provided that at least five observations per individual are observed (i.e., $T\geq4$).\footnote{Namely, at least $y_{i0}$ and $(y_{i1},y_{i2},y_{i3},y_{i4},x_{i1},x_{i2},x_{i3},x_{i4})$ are observed for each individual $i$.
-This is a restriction on the minimum panel length, which is satisfied for many longitudinal panel data sets.} The key insight thereof is that the identification of $\theta$ can proceed in two steps.
-First, $\beta$ can be identified based on sequences of $\left\{ y_{it}\right\} $, for which $y_{is-1}=y_{it-1}$ and $y_{is+1}=y_{it+1}$ for some $1\leq s< t\leq T-1$ with $t\geq s+2$ (e.g., in the simplest case where $T=4$, $\beta$ is identified based on observations with $y_0=y_2=y_4$), if the distribution of explanatory variables $x_{it}$ satisfies certain serial dependence and stochastic dominance restrictions.
-Then, with identified $\beta$, the identification of $\gamma$ can be achieved by simply matching $x_{it}^{\prime}\beta$ over time.
-We propose an estimation procedure for $\beta$ and $\gamma$, establish the asymptotics for our estimators, and provide ways of inference using sampling methods.
-We investigate their finite sample properties via Monte Carlo experiments.
+This paper takes one step in the direction of HK's semiparametric estimator, in the sense that we provide sufficient conditions under which model (\ref{eq:1.1}) can be identified and estimated, without needing to match each of the explanatory variables over time, provided we have at least five observations per individual are observed (i.e., $T\geq4$).\footnote{That is, at least $y_{i0}$ and $(y_{i1},y_{i2},y_{i3},y_{i4},x_{i1},x_{i2},x_{i3},x_{i4})$ are observed for each individual $i$.
+This is a restriction on the minimum panel length, which is satisfied for many longitudinal panel data sets.} The key insight here is that the identification of $\theta$ can proceed in two steps.
+First, $\beta$ can be identified based on sequences of $\left\{y_{it}\right\} $, for which $y_{is-1}=y_{it-1}$ and $y_{is+1}=y_{it+1}$ for some $1\leq s< t\leq T-1$ with $t\geq s+2$ (e.g., in the simplest case where $T=4$, $\beta$ is identified based on observations with $y_0=y_2=y_4$), if the distribution of explanatory variables $x_{it}$ satisfies certain serial dependence and stochastic dominance restrictions.
+Then, using the identified $\beta$, $\gamma$ can be identified by simply matching $x_{it}^{\prime}\beta$ over time.
+We propose an estimation procedure for $\beta$ and $\gamma$, establish the asymptotics for our estimators, and provide an inference method that uses the bootstrap.
+We investigate their finite-sample properties using Monte Carlo experiments.

-As demonstrated by \cite*{HonoreTamer2006}, matching exogenous utilities over time seems to be essential for the point identification of ``distribution-free'' dynamic discrete choice models.\footnote{More precisely, \cite*{HonoreTamer2006} provided examples of point identification fails when it is impossible to match $x_{it}$ over time.} However, the approach developed in this paper involves matching an identified linear combination of $x_{it}$, rather than HK's matching each component of $x_{it}$.
-Consequently, in contrast to the results presented by HK, the rates of convergence of our proposed estimators are independent of the dimension of the regressor space, making the present paper particularity useful for models with higher dimensional design.
+As demonstrated by \cite*{HonoreTamer2006}, matching exogenous utilities over time seems to be essential for the point identification in ``distribution-free'' dynamic discrete choice models.\footnote{More precisely, \cite*{HonoreTamer2006} provided examples of point identification failure when it is impossible to match $x_{it}$ over time.} However, the approach proposed here involves matching an identified linear combination of $x_{it}$, rather than HK's matching each component of $x_{it}$.
+Consequently, in contrast to the results presented by HK, the rates of convergence of our proposed estimators are independent of the dimension of the regressor space, making our approach particularly useful for models with a higher dimensional design.